School choice with independent versus consolidated districts: Introduction

 We empirically confirm our theoretical result which states that students who live in smaller districts or districts with less school capacity benefit more from school district consolidation than the average student.
-Also, the median student incurs a welfare gain that is positive and almost as large as the average welfare gain.
-To explain these large utility gains, we devise a method to decompose the total gains into a choice effect and a competition effect.
+Students with high academic ability also benefit relatively more, but we do not find evidence that this extends to students from high socioeconomic status.
+The median student incurs a welfare gain that is positive and almost as large as the average welfare gain.
+To explain these large utility gains, we decompose the total gains into a choice effect and a competition effect.
 We find that the substantial welfare gains are largely due to an enhanced choice set, and that the consolidated market does not lead to significantly increased competitive pressure.
-This can be explained by the institutional details of the school market in Hungary and in Budapest, which is characterised by a sizeable nominal overcapacity of school seats relative to the number of students.
-In particular, we show that the gains from school district consolidation are significantly smaller (but still positive) if we adjust the schools' capacity to have just as many school seats as there are students in the aggregate.

-The parametric specification of students' utility from choosing a school yields insights into the determinants of students' preferences.
-We find that travel distance is an important factor that determines students' choices, but students also prefer schools with a high average academic achievement, and those with a higher average socio-economic status.
+Furthermore, the parametric specification of students' utility from choosing a school yields insights into the determinants of students' preferences.
+We find that travel distance is an important factor that determines students' choices, but students also prefer schools with high average academic achievement and average socio-economic status.
 Our results further imply that students dislike schools which hold additional oral entrance exams, all else equal.
 Moreover, we find that students have assortative preferences.
 For instance, students with a high socio-economic background have a stronger preference for schools with a high average socio-economic status than other students.
-The same holds for students who are particularly strong in Mathematics or Hungarian language.
+The same holds for students who are particularly strong in mathematics or Hungarian language.

-Our results have important implications for the design of school choice markets.
-The consolidation of school districts generates positive, large welfare gains for students.
-In our empirical setting, significantly more than half of all students strictly benefit from district consolidation (between 69\% to 75\% of the students) and their gains are large, in particular for high-ability students.
-Only a small fraction of students (between 2\% to 4\%) are harmed by district consolidation.
-Our findings suggest that school admission systems should be consolidated if possible, rather than conducted independently by districts.
-If this was put to a vote, we find that a large majority of students would vote in favour of consolidation.